SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Anticoagulants I+II_Blumer.md

 	- tends to have better bioavailability + subq administration self-administer!
 	- no routine lab monitoring bc predictable and platelet factor 4 less interaction so HIT is less common
 	- longer half-life, exclusively cleared by kidneys so CI in ppl with renal insufficiency
-	- **this is a bridge to oral coagulant like warfarin bc it takes several days to achieve the therapeutic INR**.
+	- **this is a bridge to oral anticoagulant like warfarin bc it takes several days to achieve the therapeutic INR**.
 	- NOT reversible by protamine sulfate
 - fondaparinux - smaller one - only has **factor Xa activity** !!!!!
 	- used for pt going thru hip + knee surg/hip fracture in pts with DVT/PEs. not for stenting or **any big cardio surgeries**